-Paw Paw (or papaya) is a soft, fleshy fruit that grows and being cultivated in tropical regions and is easily available throughout Australia.
-Most Australians enjoy eating paw paw because of its delicious taste but increasingly, research has shown that its health benefits may be even greater that its delicious taste.
-As a matter of fact, paw paw and paw paw based products are being used for various medicinal and therapeutic purposes both by natural health practitioners and in conventional medicine.
+Paw Paw (or papaya) is a soft, fleshy tropical fruit that is being cultivated in tropical regions and is easily available throughout Australia.
+Most Australians enjoy eating paw paw because of its delicious taste but increasingly, research has shown that its health benefits may be even greater than its delicious taste.
+As a matter of fact, paw paw and paw paw-based products are being used for various medicinal and therapeutic purposes both by natural health practitioners and in conventional medicine.

 The Benefits of Paw Paw

-No one is questioning the health benefits of the fruit, but Paw paw is special because of the large quantities of major vitamins and minerals in it which include dietary fiber, folate, vitamins A, C, and E. It also carries small amount of riboflavin, calcium, iron, niacin, and thiamine.
+No one is questioning the health benefits of the fruit, but paw paw is special because of the large quantities of major vitamins and minerals in it which include dietary fiber, folic acid, vitamins A, C, and E. It also carries small amount of riboflavin, calcium, iron, niacin, and thiamine.
 It is also rich in antioxidant nutrients, flavonoids and carotenoids, high in vitamin C plus A, and low in calories and sodium.

-Apart from these, paw paw is rich in important antioxidants and high in dietary fibre.
-At the same time, paw paw is low in sodium and calories.
-If these reasons were not enough for the fruit to be a part of your diet, it also contains unique ingredients that are not found or found in limited concentrations in other fruits.
-Papain, and chymopapain are enzymes found in the fruit that help in breaking down proteins and converting them into amino acids, making the fruit an excellent digestive aid and indigestion.
+Apart from these, paw paw is rich in important antioxidants and an excellent source of fiber, which reduces the risk of colon cancer.
+At the same time, it is low in sodium and calories but contains citric acid, making it an excellent fruit for maintaining kidney health as citric acid prevents the formation of kidney stones.
+If these reasons are not enough for the fruit to be a part of your diet, it also contains unique ingredients that are not found, or found in limited concentrations, in other fruits.
+Papain and chymopapain are digestive enzymes found in the fruit that help in breaking down proteins and converting them into amino acids, making paw paw an excellent solution for indigestion and other digestive health issues.

 Paw paw also has anti-inflammatory properties that may help in reducing the severity of the symptoms brought by rheumatoid arthritis and in the recovery from sport injuries or other conditions caused by or exacerbated by inflammation.
 These include properties in treating the common cold to more serious diseases.

-Continuing studies also reveal that paw paw and paw paw based medications show promise in providing relief from the side effects of cancer treatments such as difficulty in swallowing and mouth ulcers as well as providing a boost to the production of immune system cells.
+Continuing studies also reveal that paw paw and paw paw-based medications show promise in providing relief from the side effects of cancer treatments such as difficulty in swallowing and mouth ulcers, as well as providing a boost to the production of immune system cells.
+And like many coloured fruits that contain lycopene, paw paw just might be the answer to every man's problem, especially those who are at risk of prostate cancer.
+Eating fresh papaya once in a while may help improve their sperm counts and fertility.

 Paw Paw and Antioxidants